fredfasbar/date-utils/README.md

-# date-utils
+# date.utils

-date-utils is a Node.js module that provides convenient methods for date and time manipulation, parsing, formatting, timezone management, and more.
+date.utils is a Node.js module that provides convenient methods for date and time manipulation, parsing, formatting, timezone management, and more.

 ## Package